z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 ```

 Code explanation:
-The challenge gives us a Python script that's deliberately made hard to read.
+The challenge gives me a Python script that's deliberately made hard to read.
 Here's what's going on:

 1. **Confusing Variable Names**: The original code uses strange symbols (ù, ú, û, etc.) as variable names:
    - These symbols are assigned to normal Python functions like `chr`, `ord`, `input`
    - This trick makes the code very difficult to understand at first glance

-2. **Hidden Array**: Inside this messy code is an array of numbers that holds our encoded flag
+2. **Hidden Array**: Inside this messy code is an array of numbers that holds my encoded flag

 3. **How the Encoding Works**: The code uses a simple encoding trick:
    - Each letter of the flag is multiplied by a specific number